wuqingjun/CS5239/finalproject/main/README.md

 The original code of melting snowman olaf is based on a WebGL tutorial in Youtube, which original shows a ring with rotating textures, I applied this pattern to Olaf.

+The firework is following a regulare Javascript implementation,I changed it to use Shader.

 ##### References